JoiningAllies/NL5-For-Destiny/README.md

 * Reopen **CMD** as *admin* and type in **net start nlsvc*
 * Open **Rikka.exe**

+* Alternatively you can use my [Auto Installer](https://github.com/JoiningAllies/NL5-For-Destiny/releases/tag/1.6.1) that is updated to the latest version

 # <p align="center"> Visual Changes </p>

 * Active/Disabled limit is now **RTA/API**